m0r4a/dotfiles/README.md

 ## Introduction

-This tool is designed for managing dotfiles in a structured way using GNU Stow.
-By leveraging symlinks, it allows you to enable and disable specific configurations in your home directory or other designated locations.
-Whether you prefer an interactive interface or quick command-line options, this manager has you covered.
+This repository houses my personal dotfiles for tools like Neovim, Hyprland, Zsh, and others.
+By leveraging an integrated package manager, you can quickly enable or disable these configurations, ensuring a seamless experience across systems.
+This approach provides flexibility, whether you prefer an interactive terminal interface or command-line efficiency.

 ## Features

-- Interactive mode for managing packages with an easy-to-use terminal interface.
+- Centralized storage for dotfiles with a consistent structure.
-- Command-line mode for quick actions like enabling or disabling specific packages.
+- Integrated package manager for managing configurations interactively or via the command line.
-- Compatibility with multiple Linux distributions, macOS, and more.
+- Simplifies symlink creation using GNU Stow.
 - Automatically detects enabled and disabled packages.
-- Simple feedback with clear output messages for success or errors.
+- Compatible with Linux, macOS, and other Unix-based systems.

 ## How to Use

-1. Clone this repository into a location of your choice:
+1. Clone this repository into your preferred location:
    ```
    git clone https://github.com/username/dotfiles.git ~/dotfiles
    ```